-Course Content AS Level A2 Level In the AS units, you will study: In the A2 units, you will study: AS 1: The Study of Poetry 1900-Present and Drama 1900-Present.
-Set texts studied: CEA Prescribed Poetry-R. Frost and S. Heaney, S. Plath and T. Hughes (24 poems) and T Williams-'A Streetcar Named Desire'.
-A2 1: Shakespearean Genres - Set texts studied:- King Lear'.
-A2 2: The Study of Poetry Pre 1900 and Unseen Poetry - Set text studied - Chaucer-The Wife of Bath's Prologue and Tale.
-Selection of unseen poetry.
-A2 3: Internal Assessment - Set texts studied focusing AS 2: The Study of Prose Pre 1900.
-Set text studied: 'Frankenstein' M. Shelley. on prescribed theme - two novels one of which must be 21 st century novel.
+Course Content AS Level A2 Level In the AS units, you will study: In the A2 units, you will study: AS 1: The Study of Poetry 1900-Present and Drama A2 1: Shakespearean Genres 1900-Present.
+King Lear CCEA Anthology of Robert Frost and Seamus Heaney A2 2: The Study of Poetry Pre 1900 and Unseen Tennessee Williams: A Streetcar Named Desire Poetry Geoffrey Chaucer: The Wife of Bath's Prologue and AS 2: The Study of Prose Pre 1900.
+Tale Mary Shelley: Frankenstein A selection of unseen poetry A2 3: Internal Assessment Two novels, one of which must have been written post-2000.

-Assessment (Including Coursework) AS Level A2 Level EXAMINATION: EXAMINATION: AS 1: The Study of Poetry 1900-Present and Drama A2 1: Shakespearean Genres 1900-Present External written exam- closed book, extract based - External written examination - 2 hours.
+Assessment (Including Coursework) AS Level A2 Level EXAMINATION: EXAMINATION: AS 1: The Study of Poetry 1900-Present and Drama 1900-Present A2 1: Shakespearean Genres External written exam- closed book, extract based - External written examination - 2 hours.
 Students 1 hour 30 minutes.
 Students answer one question. answer two questions, one from Section A and one from Section B. Section A is open book.
 Section B is Weighting: 20% of A Level. closed book.
 A2 2: The Study of Poetry Pre 1900 and Unseen Poetry Weighting: 60% of AS (24% of A Level).
-External written exam- closed book, resource booklet provided - 2 hours AS 2: The Study of Prose Pre 1900 - External written Students answer two questions, one from Section A and exam - 1 hour.
+External written exam- closed book, resource booklet provided - 2 hours.
+AS 2: The Study of Prose Pre 1900 - External written Students answer two questions, one from Section A and exam - 1 hour.
 Students answer one question.
 Closed the question set in Section B. book.
 Weighting: 20% of A Level.
 Weighting: 40% of AS (16% of A Level).
+Treignang.
+2070 of 74 Ecvel.
 COURSEWORK: COURSEWORK: A2 3: Internal Assessment N/A at AS Level.
 Students complete a 2500-word essay.
 Weighting: 20% of A Level.
-Before the commencement of the A2 course independent, holiday reading and research about the writers, contexts and the set texts, are compulsory requirements for the successful completion of the A2 course.
+Before the commencement of the A2 course independent, holiday reading and research about the writers, context and the set texts, are compulsory requirements for the successful completion of the A2 course.